recurly/recurly-revrec-docs/docs/ADVANCED/data-transformation/index.md

 * **Product bundle**: Group multiple SKUs into a single “Parent” unit; define child lines with pricing, cost, and commission formulas.
 [Learn more](product-bundle)
 * **Data rules**: Create transaction-level logic—apply formulas, sub-criteria, and attributes to orders or contract lines.
 [Learn more](data-rules)
 * **Auto Bill for external data**: Automatically generate invoices from imported sales orders when billing terms match subscription terms.
 [Learn more](autobill-for-external-data)
-* **Derive ExRate for external data**: Automatically fetch and apply correct exchange rates for off-platform contracts and invoices.
+* **Derive Exchange Rate for external data**: Automatically fetch and apply correct exchange rates for off-platform contracts and invoices.
 [Learn more](derive-exrate-for-external-data)
 * **Datasets**: Define analysis tables with primary attributes; updated daily and inactivated when no longer needed.
-[Learn more](datasets)
+[Learn more](data-sets)